leonardobarilani/warehouse-model-checking/report/sections/02_model.md

-The actual movement logic, in terms of step-by-step movements through the cells of the grid of the warehouse, is implemented in the `maybe_step()` function, which tries to take a single step based on the robot's current position, *objective* and *objective position*.
-If the movement is successful, the bot advances one cell, otherwise it implicitly waits through the `step` channel for the bot that is currently occupying the cell to move.
+The actual movement logic, in terms of step-by-step movements through the cells of the grid of the warehouse, is implemented in the `maybe_step()` function, which tries to take a single step based on the robot's current position, *state* and *objective*.
+If the movement is successful, the robot advances one cell, otherwise this means that another robot is currently occupying the target cell: in this case the robot implicitly waits for any other robot movement through the `step` channel until the target cell becomes free.

 ## Conflicts between robots

-It may happen that more than one robot needs to move to the same cell.
+It may happen that more than one robot needs to move to the same cell at the same time.
 Whenever a robot needs to move, it first checks if the target cell is free, and if so it moves to it and marks it as occupied.
 This conflict is implicitly solved by the atomicity of transitions provided by UPPAAL.
-Since timed automata transitions are executed atomically (even if happening at the same instant of time), there will always be only one bot moving to the target cell, and the conflict is avoided altogether.
+Since timed automata transitions are executed atomically (even if happening at the same instant of time), there will always be only one rbot moving to the target cell, and the conflict is avoided altogether.

 It may also happen that one or more robots get stuck one behind the other in line.
 In such case, the `step` urgent broadcast channel makes all robots in the